 Based on what kind of ginger you have; you’ll use it differently in your recipes.

 In order to use mature ginger, you have to chop it up and get rid of the hard, exterior layer.

 Fresh ginger is generally minced or smashed before being added to a recipe, such as fried rice or in meats.

 It’s a combination of sweet and sour, like most pickled spices.

 It comes in a powdered form and is used in multiple food items—whether they are sweet dishes or curries because it adds a spark of flavor that makes your recipe stand out.

-Before adding it to any food, you have to give it time to soak into the liquid part of your recipe.
+Before adding it to any food, you have to give it time to soak in liquid in advance of adding it to your recipe.

 This kind of ginger is kept in a liquid combination of salt and sugar and is added to sweets.

 Tips on Cooking with Ginger

 A good tip is to distribute when you add ginger to the recipe—try adding some at the beginning and the rest near the end so its flavor doesn’t fade out.

 Add it to an apple pie or banana bread recipe and you won’t regret the combination of flavors it brings out.

-Tips on Buying Ginger
+Tips on Buying Fresh Ginger

 It’s hard to be completely sure of how your fresh ginger is going to turn out once you bring it home and cut it up.

 If you’re planning on stocking up so you don’t have to make multiple runs to the store—opt for fresh ginger.

 Tips on Storing Ginger

 You should also keep it in a glass container or jar that keeps air out—because ginger is prone to mold growth if exposed to air for long periods of time.

 It can stay fresh in the fridge for several weeks.
 If you want to preserve it for longer, you can freeze it as well.

 You can read more about the proper procedure to freeze ginger over here.

-It might seem intimidating to add it to your recipes for now, but once you start to fully appreciate its unique taste—you won’t regret your decision.
+It might seem intimidating to add it to your recipes for now, but once you start to fully appreciate its unique taste, you won’t regret your decision.